Daring Greatly is about vulnerability.

 Studies show that keeping rape or incest a secret can be more damaging than the actual event.
 Sharing the stories instead helped improved the victims’ health.

 Love and belonging are the two most powerful connectors we have.

 And people with a strong sense of love and belonging have one thing only in common: the feeling of worthiness.
 If you want to experience love and belonging, you have to feel like you are worthy of love and belonging.

-Connection: We feel connected when we feel heard and valued and when we can give and receive without jjudgment
+- Connection: We feel connected when we feel heard and valued and when we can give and receive without judgment

-Belonging: We feel belonging when we feel part of something bigger than ourselves.
-Brene says we often try to belong by fitting in and seeking approval.
-But that’s wrong because true belonging only happens when we present our real selves.
-Thus, our sense of belonging can only be equal to our self acceptance.
+- Belonging: When we feel part of something bigger than ourselves.
+Brene says we often try to belong by fitting in and seeking approval, but true belonging only happens when we present our real selves.
+Thus, our sense of belonging can only be equal to our self-acceptance.

-Love: I found it extremely powerful when Brene Brown say that self-love is a prerequisite for loving others.
+- Love: self-love is a prerequisite for loving others.
 She says you can only love others as much as we love ourselves.